-My experience of anxiety has changed over the years.
-Nowadays I rarely suffer from panic attacks Alhamdulillah.
-Anxiety though, still looms away in the background waiting to turn up uninvited to special events with me.
-Forever my trusted companion.
+Panic attacks have become a rarity in my life (Alhamdulillah) but Anxiety still looms away in the background waiting to turn up uninvited to special events with me.

 For me, anxiety has been the reason for countless panic attacks, hundreds of missed events and opportunities, days spent zoned out in bed, weeks spent sobbing uncontrollably, years spent hiding from loved ones, and worst of all – a decade of self loathing.

 Nowadays I have an acceptance, gratitude and an appreciation for the intensity of the panic attacks I experienced (they lead me to make changes in my life and eventually to trust myself again) and the quietening down of my anxiety now.

 If it were to come back at the level it was at, I know Allah has my back and it is there FOR me, to help me, to guide me, to prompt me to stop and look inwards and to steer me in the right direction InshaAllah.

 When I felt like I was on the brink of giving up and there was no way out, Dua (Supplication) is one of the things that really helped me.

 At times of heightened anxiety, worry, fear and overwhelm, I turn back to these Duas over and over again until my heart feels lighter and I feel like I can breathe again.

 What does Quran/Hadith say about anxiety?